OctopusDeploy/blog/blog/2024-05/copilot-behind-the-scenes/index.md

 The term "zero-shot" simply means we can ask the LLM to extract these entities without having to provide any examples or specifically train the LLM to identify the entities in the prompt.

 The entities are then passed to API requests.
-In the example above, the latest deployment for the project to the environment in the space are is found, the logs are extracted and filtered to return only the last 100 lines for step 1.
+In the example above, the latest deployment for the project to the environment in the space are found and the logs are extracted and filtered to return only the last 100 lines for step 1.

 Extracting entities and calling a function are all handled by Open AI [function calling](https://platform.openai.com/docs/guides/function-calling).

-Log files are easy to handle with LLMs because they can be considered a stream of unstructured text and LLMs are good at consuming blobs of text.
+Log files are easy to handle with LLMs because they can be considered a stream of unstructured text and LLMs are good at consuming such text blobs.
 However, questions about the configuration of a space require us to serialize and present the state of the space in a format that the LLM can reason about.

 There are many formats for defining the configuration of a platform like Octopus as text including JSON, XML, YAML, TOML, HCL, OCL (used by Octopus Config-as-Code) and more.

-There are some requirements for the selection of a format:
+There are requirements for the selection of a format:

 * It must support compound documents.
-This is important because we want to mix and match the resources that are placed into the context window without having to invent new parent container objects.
+This is important because we want to mix and match the resources placed into the context window without having to invent new parent container objects.
 YAML uses three dashes to separate documents, while HCL and OCL allow resources to be added or removed from documents as needed.
-JSON, XML, and TOML typically requires all related data to be placed in one structure.
+JSON, XML, and TOML typically require all related data to be placed in one structure.
 * It must have an unambiguous method for relating resources.
-HCL really excels here with its expression syntax allowing one resource to reference a property of another resource, typically linking up IDs.
+HCL excels here with its expression syntax allowing one resource to reference a property of another resource, typically linking up IDs.
 * It needs to be able to serialize all resources exposed by an Octopus space.
 Again, HCL does a good job here as the Octopus Terraform provider already defines structures for Octopus resources.
 OCL is limited to describing projects and variables, making it unsuitable for this task.
-JSON is another strong contented here given all Octopus resources have a JSON representation in the API.
+JSON is another option here given all Octopus resources have a JSON representation in the API.
+There are no useful public examples of representing Octopus resources in XML, TOML, or YAML.
 * Ideally LLMs should have been given a chance to train on public examples of these structures.
 HCL is the clear winner here with dozens of examples in the tests for the Octopus Terraform provider.
 It is likely that the LLM has seen JSON representations of Octopus resources, although examples tend to be scattered out in the wild.

 Given these requirements, it was clear that serializing Octopus spaces to HCL was the best choice.
 So queries relating to the configuration of an Octopus space work by identifying the entities being requested, converting those entities into HCL, placing the HCL in the context, and having the LLM answer the question based on the context.